01QJ10/nPipeline/README.md

 ## Overview

-`nPipeline` is designed to facilitate the analysis of nutrient associations using GWAS data and current patient datasets.
-It includes scripts for mapping the closest associations (`map.py`) and validating these associations via the ChatGPT API (`gpt.py`).
+`nPipeline` is designed to facilitate the analysis of nutrient associations using GWAS data and patient datasets.
+It includes several scripts that work together to retrieve and validate GWAS associations against clinical datasets, as well as leverage external tools and APIs:

+- **`map.py`** uses embedding-based similarity to align GWAS traits with patient data descriptions, generating top-ranked association lists.
+- **`gpt.py`** refines these ranked associations by leveraging GPT-based guidance to select the top 5 most relevant GWAS associations per patient description.

+- **`test.py`**: Uses the FTP URL provided by results geenrated from `gpt.py` to recursively download and store GWAS summary statistics files.
+This script ensures that all required data files (e.g., `.gz`, `.txt`, `.pdf`, `.zip`) are retrieved for downstream analyses and validation steps.

+By integrating these scripts, `nPipeline` streamlines the process of mapping associations, validating them through AI-assisted insights, and ensuring that all necessary GWAS data are locally available for further analysis.

 ## Repository Structure